Azure/OnBoardVMInsights/README.md

-# OnBoardVMInsights
+# On-Boarding for VM Insights
-Scripts to enable On-Boarding to VM Insights
+Documentation and Scripts / ARM templates on how to OnBoard to VM Insights

+TODO: Add documentation here